NHOrus/srwq-compilation/episode-35.md

 Russell devours his plate of stew, gulping it down with the water.
 Ibis simply flicks her fork through hers, then offers the plate to the still-hungry Irishman.
 He takes it, but looks curiously at her.
 She puts her face against the cell wall, feeling the vibrations of the Kurogane.

-"48 hours...Do you really think they won't...interrogate us for that long?
+"48 hours...
+Do you really think they won't... interrogate us for that long?
 That they'll let us go if the others agree to help them?"

 "I dunno, Douglas.
 It sounds a bit off, but these EFA jecks, they're meant to be tricksy bastards.
 Kai said they'd offered him a job, and him a wanted man.
 Using terrorists ain't so different."